 Going to the beach shouldn't be boring.
 If you have an active lifestyle, some Florida beaches may be too quiet.
 Not Fort Myers Beach.
 This beach is busy, and it's easy to see why: there's no shortage of activities offered for every taste.
 On top of that, it's gorgeous.
-When we visited Fort Myers Beach, it was crowded, but the vibe was relaxed and eclectic.
+When we visited Fort Myers Beach, it was crowded, but the vibe was carefree and eclectic.
 It was so interesting to be there and see what was going on.
 People of all ages lined the beaches and filled the restaurants.
 Boats and jet ski's were parked close to the shore for partying.
 It was an amazing, international crowd.
 The water was warm and we couldn't wait to explore!

-Parking at Fort Myers Beach was not a good experience and it was expensive.
-A lot close to the beach (since everything was full including Crescent Beach Family Park) cost us $20 for the day.
+Parking at Fort Myers Beach was not a good experience for us and it was expensive.
+A parking lot close to the beach (since everything was full including Crescent Beach Family Park) cost us $20 for the day.
 There were long line-ups to get on and off the causeway, which is something we have experienced before on the Bradenton beaches.
-In fact, it took longer to get through Fort Myers and onto the beach, than it did to practically drive across Florida!
+In fact, it took longer to get through the City of Fort Myers and onto the beach, than it did to practically drive across Florida!
 So beware of the traffic and parking situation before you go.
 Plan to get there early in the morning or stay overnight in a beachfront hotel.
 You'll save yourself a lot of grief and enjoy your road trip a lot more.
 Once you are on the beach, there are bathroom facilities by the pier where you can change and clean the sand off your feet.

 Look Out!
 This Could Happen...

 Fog can be an issue in Fort Myers, at least it was during the winter days we were there.
 It came out of nowhere in the afternoon, making it impossible to see anything or enjoy the sun.
 The next morning it was extremely foggy is as well.
 Like any Florida beach, always be aware that weather conditions can change in an instant.
 This is especially true with thunder storms.
-Just be prepared to get off the beach and take shelter.
+Be prepared to get off the beach and take shelter.
 The Gulf beach fog drifted in and out for several hours and then was gone by dinner time.
 We were able to go back to the shore and watch the sun go down, which is always a treat on a Florida Gulf beach.

 Parking was such a challenge that we had trouble finding nice trucks.
 That's probably because it's smarter to visit this beach in a car that can be easily parked...compact car even.
 Apparently, metered parking is located on Old San Carlos Blvd., Estero Blvd., Center St., and Fifth St. but it's time-limited to 2 hours.
 There are also pay stations (map here).
-We were quite worried about parking our own pickup truck in the tiny, private lot we chose.
+We were quite worried about parking our pickup truck in the tiny, private lot we chose.
 Were we going to get dinged?
 Not a nice feeling but nothing bad happened to our vehicle, thank goodness.

-What We Really Think...
+What We Really Think About Fort Myers Beach

-Fort Myers Beach Hotels Within 5 Miles
+Fort Myers Beach Hotels

-Restaurants in Fort Myers Beach
+Fort Myers Beach Restaurants

-You Might Also Like:
+You Might Also Enjoy: